DanDobrick/blog/_posts/2021-04-16-using-not-in-postgres-check-constraints.md

 )
 ```

-This is the opposite of what we actually want.
-After ~30 mins of searching the internet and finding NOTHING helpful about the "opposite of a `CHECK CONSTRAINT` (though I did learn about [`EXCLUDE` constraints](https://www.postgresql.org/docs/9.0/sql-createtable.html#SQL-CREATETABLE-EXCLUDE)) I tried simply throwing a `NOT` in my constraint to see what it would do
+Unfortunately, this is the opposite of what we actually want.

+After searching the internet and finding nothing helpful (though I did learn about [`EXCLUDE` constraints](https://www.postgresql.org/docs/9.0/sql-createtable.html#SQL-CREATETABLE-EXCLUDE)) I tried simply throwing a `NOT` in my constraint to see what it would do

 ```sql
 ALTER TABLE pricing_data